Jonas Mendes

-Jonas Asvedo Mendes (born 20 November 1989) is a Bissau-Guinean professional footballer who plays as a goalkeeper for Guinea-Bissau national football team.
+Jonas Asvedo Mendes (born 20 November 1989) is a Bissau-Guinean professional footballer who plays as a goalkeeper for Swiss 2.
+Liga club Zürich City SC and Guinea-Bissau national football team.

 Raised in Portugal, he played three Primeira Liga games for Beira-Mar, and 30 in the second tier for Atlético CP and Académico Viseu, while spending most of his career in the third division.

 A full international with over 51 caps for Guinea-Bissau since 2010, he represented the country at the Africa Cup of Nations in 2017, 2019 and 2021.

 Club career

 Born in Bissau, and raised in Quinta da Princesa, Seixal, Mendes began his career in Portugal's lower leagues with Amora F.C. and joined Primeira Liga club S.C.
 Beira-Mar in 2011.
 Due to Rui Rêgo's injury, he played three games in January 2012, starting with a 2–1 loss at S.C.
 Olhanense.

 Mendes moved in 2013 to Atlético Clube de Portugal of the Segunda Liga, where he was rarely used.
 In the ensuing years, he played in the third-tier Campeonato de Portugal for SC Vianense, F.C.
 Vizela and S.C.
 Salgueiros.
 He won promotion with Vizela in 2016, though not as first choice.

 In June 2017, Mendes returned to the second division with Académico de Viseu FC.
 He played the majority of games in his second season, after the exit of Brazilian veteran Peterson Peçanha.

 Mendes left Portugal for the first time in his career in July 2019, to join Black Leopards F.C. of the South African Premier Division.
 He left two years later at the end of his contract, having turned down a deal to carry on after relegation for the sake of his international prospects.